START-Hack/UNCCD_STARTHACK24/README.md

-# <p align="center"> A Land of Opportunities:Tackling Wildfire Land Degradation in Brazil with the G20 Global Land Initiative - United Nations Convention to Combat Desertification and the Universitat Politecnica de Catalunya </p>
+# <p align="center"> A Land of Opportunities:Tackling Wildfire Land Degradation in Brazil with the G20 Global Land Initiative and the Universitat Politecnica de Catalunya </p>

 ## <p align="center"> Case Introduction: </p>

 Who we are:
-The G20 Global Land Initiative was launched during the Saudi Arabia G20 Presidency, and it has as ambition to achieve a 50 per cent reduction in degraded land worldwide by 2040.
+The G20 Global Land Initiative at the United Nations Convention to Combat Desertification was launched during the Saudi Arabia G20 Presidency, and it has as ambition to achieve a 50 per cent reduction in degraded land worldwide by 2040.
 To inspire all stakeholders to collectively deliver on land conservation and restoration outcomes: we showcase success stories; engage the private sector; empower civil society and the public; and share knowledge to build capacity among G20 members as well as interested non-member countries and other stakeholders.
 The Universitat Politecnica de Catalunya: (Ismail to add a few words) The Problem:
 Extensive wildfire in Brazil leading to widespred land degradation, severely impacting various ecosystems and populations.